 Try to stick to just a couple of goals at a time.
 You already will wear many hats as a freelance designer.
 You don’t want to overwhelm yourself with too many things to tick off the list.
 Remember that your goals don’t always have to be numbers or financial statements.
 It’s fine to have a goal to learn a new skill, for example.

 Find people to keep you accountable so you work stringently on those goals.
 For example, finding a mentor can keep you on track.
 Look for someone with experience in the industry and the boldness to call you out if you aren’t doing what you promised yourself.
 The best mentors encourage and push at the same time, stretching you and helping you grow without tearing you down.

 5. Secure Financing

 The biggest issue most companies face is cash flow problems.
 Traditionally, around 20% of small businesses failed in their first year.
-However, with the pandemic, the number is closer to 41%.
 If you enter your freelance career knowing money issues could cause you to have to shutter your doors and get a nine to five job, then you should have a plan in place to overcome cash flow hurdles.